Kaleidoscope-Inc/blueprint-configurator/azure/kscope_crawl/README.md

 5. Run `terraform plan -var-file="variables.tfvars"` to review the planned infrastructure changes.
 6. Run `terraform apply -var-file="variables.tfvars"` to apply the configuration and provision the resources.
 7. After successful provisioning, the outputs will be displayed.
 Make note of the relevant information for further use.
+8. You can run ```terraform output --json``` to show all output values in JSON format.
+These are to be used in azure blueprint configuration in Kaleidoscope app.

 ## Data Crawl